-- DSSC recommends all players participate in cognitive baseline ImPACT Testing, offered jointly by all Dover Sherborn youth sports for 5th and 7th graders.
-The ImPACT test begins in 5th grade and is good for 2 years.
-Any player who has not been tested and is in the 6th or 8th grades is also encouraged to participate.
+- DSSC recommends all players participate in cognitive baseline ImPACT Testing, offered jointly by all DSSC (in partnership with DS Lacrosse and DS Basketball) for 6th, 7th, and 8th graders.
 When a player enters 9th grade, ImPACT testing is provided by the Dover Sherborn High School.

 - For parents, there is a great resource from the CDC on this website Heads Up for Parents.

 - Also, please see this excellent video on concussion education https://youtu.be/UMgU4ZtXfDE